CWood-sdf/banana.nvim/wiki/Instance.md

 ## `forceRerender`

-Forces the instance to re-render the window. **Use sparingly, as this may affect performance.**
+Forces the instance to re-render the window. **Use sparingly, as this may affect performance.** If there is a problem with the library that requires you to use this function, please submit a bug report

 ## `getBufnr`